BADTEMPER666/Ares/README.md

 * Set the Max level to 1 and click OK, then save the files somewhere
 * Then once you get the pointer doube click it, then make sure Pointer is checked and if theres no Offset click Add Offset (You can delete the files it makes after this)
 * Copy "iw4x.exe" then the pointer, then edit your pointer to base+{pointer},{offset}

+# Code Caving
+Ares creates a Code Cave on app startup which will be used for exploiting the game

+# View Code Cave
+* Open Cheat Engine
+* Click Memory View
+* Copy the Cave Addres label on Ares
+* On the top half where the addreses are, right click and click "Go to address", paste the Code Cave location
+* On the bottom half where the bytes are, right click and click "Goto addres", paste the Code Cave location again
+* You should now see the Code Cave exact location, and for now some extra memory that is empty And when you close Ares it will remove the Code Cave